Kálmán Kandó: Electrification of the London underground lines, a moral victory

-In 1901 a Metropolitan and District joint committee recommended the Ganz three-phase AC system with overhead wires.
-Initially this was unanimously accepted by both parties, until the District found an investor, the American Charles Yerkes, to finance the upgrade.
+In 1901, a metropolitan and district joint committee recommended the Ganz three-phase AC system with overhead wires.
+Initially, this was unanimously accepted by both parties, until the district found an investor, the American Charles Yerkes, to finance the upgrade.
 Yerkes raised £1 million (1901 pounds adjusted by inflation are £) and soon had control of the District Railway.
-His experiences in the United States led him to favour of the classic DC system, similar to that in use on the City & South London Railway and Central London Railway.
+However Yerkes favoured the classic DC system, similar to that in use on the City & South London Railway and Central London Railway.
 The Metropolitan Railway protested about the change of plan, but after arbitration by the Board of Trade the DC system was adopted.

 Vienna, invention of the phase converter

-During World War I between 1916 and 1917, Kandó was a lieutenant completing military service for the Ministry of Defence in Vienna.
+During World War I, between 1916 and 1917, Kandó was a lieutenant completing military service for the Ministry of Defence in Vienna.
 He worked out a revolutionary system of phase-changing electrical hauling, whereby locomotives were powered by the standard, 50-period, single-phase alternating current used in the national energy supply system.

 He was the first who recognised that an electric train system can only be successful if it can use the electricity from public networks.

 In 1918, Kandó invented and developed the rotary phase converter, enabling electric locomotives to use three-phase motors whilst supplied via a single overhead wire, carrying the simple industrial frequency (50 Hz) single phase AC of the high voltage national networks.